brad-wilkes/sort_algorithms/README.md

 If the middle element is equal to the target value, the function returns the index of the middle element, indicating that the target value was found.
 If the search continues without finding the target value, the function returns -1, indicating that the target value was not found in the original list.

-# sort_algorithms
+# shaker sorting
-Shaker Sort Basic

-Shaker Sort algorithm.
-Shaker Sort is a comparison-based sorting algorithm that works by repeatedly swapping adjacent elements that are out of order.
-The algorithm starts by comparing the first two elements and swapping them if the first element is greater than the second element.
+This algorithm starts by comparing the first two elements and swapping them if the first element is greater than the second element.
 It then compares the second and third elements, and swaps them if the second element is greater than the third element.
 This process continues until the entire array is sorted.

 The code starts by defining a variable n that represents the length of the input array arr.
 It then initializes two variables swapped and start to True and 0, respectively.
 The variable end is initialized to n - 1.